Phenzic/Phenzic/README.md

 - 👯 I’m looking to collaborate with Innovative minds
 - 💬 Ask me about Anything, I'm not perfect but i can help
 - 😄 Pronouns: Dude/Bruv
-- ⚡ Fun fact: I'm Impulsive
+- ⚡ Fun fact: I'm Impulsive...

 <h3 align="left">Connect with me:</h3>
 <p align='left'>